khaledHamidi/portfolio/content/projects/Magical-Capture-Othmanli/index.md

  ## Overview

-I designed this program to help teachers of the YÖS curriculum for the Alimi Center in the city of Maraş, "the Ottoman Educational Center."
+I designed this program to help teachers of the YÖS curriculum for the El-Osmanli Education Center.
 The application aims to enhance the teaching of mathematics by leveraging smart pen screens and projectors instead of traditional whiteboards.

 ## Features